 So, start testing!

 There’s also the matter of security versus performance that you should take into consideration.
-For instance, it’s expected for a browser to perform slower if you have a zero tolerance in terms security transgressions and this can be an asset for those of you that perform daily online banking or trading operations.
+For instance, it’s expected for a browser to perform slower if you have a zero-tolerance in terms of security transgressions and this can be an asset for those of you that perform daily online banking or trading operations.

 With such a wide variety of uniquely capable browsers, the choice is yours!